Benefits Of Meditation

 - You can connect with others as much or little as you wish, and be part of a supportive small group.

-Classes are delivered via Zoom, which is easy to use.
-No technical expertise is necessary but we're happy to help if you're new to Zoom.
+With the online meditation classes, no technical expertise is necessary but we're happy to help if you're new to Zoom.
 There's no need to download anything - you simply get emailed a link to click on before each class.
 You can also connect with your phone.

-Over a two month course you can explore different ways of relating to your thoughts and emotions, and how to stay calm in the midst of difficulties.
+You can explore different ways of relating to your thoughts and emotions, and how to stay calm in the midst of difficulties.

 £60 for two months, come when you like